odpi/egeria-docs/site/docs/features/duplicate-management/overview.md

 * The cardinality of relationships must be respected.
 * If multiple peer entities point to the same target entity with the same type of uni-link relationship then the target entity is processed only once.

 Figure 7 shows two glossary terms linked as peer duplicates.
-When entity is queried by GUID, properties from requested entity are returned with combination of classifications.
+When an entity is queried by GUID, properties from the requested entity are returned with a combination of classifications.
 Conflicts in classifications are recorded on the audit log.
 The latest values are used.

 When the relationships of an identified duplicate are queried, the combination from all duplicates is returned unless only one instance of a relationship is allowed in which case the latest values are used.